Rizialdi/Job-Scraping/README.md

 - The valid values for `mode` are `endpoint` and `browser`.
 The first one uses a Seek API endpoint and whereas the second launches a headless browser for extracting data using [Puppeteer](https://pptr.dev/).

-- The `keyword` parameter is optional.
+- The `keyword` parameter to look for job offers.

 ## Documentation